ASAPWebTeam/barcodemin/README.md

     barcodemin.scanBarcode(function (barcode) {
             alert("Barcode scanned: " + barcode);

-            // it will return 0 if the user press cancel button });
+            // it will return 0 if the user press the cancel button });